1934-35 malaria outbreak in Ceylon: Outbreak

 Precipitation and irrigation map of Sri Lanka.

 In October there was heavy rains and minor flooding in the Kelani valley, with drier November and December.
 The drying up of rivers with shallow warm clear water pools, prove ideal breeding grounds for Anopheles culicifacies mosquitos that multiplied with the October rains and increased dispensary attendance was first noticed in October.
 Malaria which common in the dry zone, became severe than usual.
 Due to the harvest's failure, undernourished children and elderly people began dying.
 By September it had spread to Kurunegala District, going unnoticed by the authorities, despite the Medical Services had just then started a ‘resurvey of malaria incidence’ among school children.
 Initially the medical service recorded a sudden growth in the number of out-patients at rural dispensaries, however they were slow to realize the full extend.
 Government Agents who report to the Chief Secretary, were slow to take action.
 The epidemic was most severe in the valleys of the Kelani River, Deduru Oya, Maha Oya and their tributaries.
 The Ratnapura District, the Sabaragamuwa Province and the southern parts of the Western Province were moderately effected.

-Relef
+Relief

-Relef measures started in early December 1934, Kegalla, Kurunegala, Kandy, Matale and Ratnapura.
+Relief measures started in early December 1934, Kegalla, Kurunegala, Kandy, Matale and Ratnapura.
 At which stage the epidemic was considered a national calamity.
 First press reports appeared in mid-November and the issue was raised in the State Council.
-In the affected areas, entire families and in some cases even whole villages were down with fever and undernourished babies and children were carried off by hundreds.
+In the affected areas, entire families and, in some cases, even whole villages were down with fever and undernourished babies and children were carried off by hundreds.